Skip to Content

 Credit and Income Requirements

-The qualifying requirements for FHA and USDA loans are slightly different, and they can vary based on the specific lender you choose, too.
+The qualifying requirements for FHA and USDA loans are slightly different, and they can vary based on the specific lender you choose.

 Generally speaking, you’ll need at least a 640 credit score to qualify, while FHA loans will sometimes allow scores down to 580 or even lower.
-Derogatory credit issues like bankruptcies, foreclosures, collections, and judgments could all disqualify you, though again, it depends on the lender.
+Derogatory credit issues like bankruptcies, foreclosures, collections, and judgments can all hurt your application, though again, it depends on the lender.

-FHA loans have no income requirements, but you will usually need a DTI of 43% or lower to qualify.
-Some lenders will go as high as 50% under certain circumstances.
+FHA loans have no income ceilings, but you will usually need a DTI of 43% or lower to qualify.
+Some lenders, however, go higher under certain circumstances.

 Loan Limits

-Both FHA and USDA loans are designed to cover modestly priced housing, but there are no outright limits on USDA loan size as long as you meet the financial requirements of the loan program.
+Both FHA and USDA loans are designed to cover modestly priced housing, but there are no outright loan limits with USDA mortgages as long as you meet the program’s financial requirements.

 FHA loans, however, are capped.
 The exact limits vary by location and home size, but in most parts of the country, the maximum FHA loan amount is $524,225 for a single-family home in 2025.
 In higher-cost markets, it can go up to $1,209,750.
 These limits change every year based on local home prices.